Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 ![COLOUR_PANEL](technical_manual/images/COLOUR_PANEL.png)

-**Figure X.** -Colour panel component
+**Figure 6.** - Colour Panel Component

-**2.Username component:** The username screen is used more than once - once to add your completely new username and the other time to edit your username.The screenshot below [fig number] and the [gi number] is for adding username
+**2.Username component:** The username screen is used more than once - once to add your completely new username and the other time to edit your username.The screenshot below shows adding a username.

 ![USERNAME_CODE](technical_manual/images/USERNAME_CODE.png)
 ![USERNAME_CODE2](technical_manual/images/USERNAME_CODE2.png)

-**Figure X.** - Username component
+**Figure 7.** - Username Component

 **3.Letter activities:** All 26 letter activities that are being used in the classic mode is also being used for freeplay mode.